ad-sngh/another-personal-finance-app/README.md

 - The database file (`portfolio.db`) is created automatically
 - If you encounter issues, delete the database file and restart
 - Sample data can be added with `uv run python add_sample_data.py`
+- Database is ignored by git (see `.gitignore`)

-### uv Issues
+### AI Insights Issues

-- Make sure uv is installed: `curl -LsSf https://astral.sh/uv/install.sh | sh`
-- Sync dependencies: `uv sync`
-- Run commands with uv: `uv run python app.py`
-- uv automatically manages virtual environments
+- Ensure Ollama is running: `ollama serve`
+- Pull required model: `ollama pull gemma3:4b-it-qat`
+- Check Ollama status: `ollama list`
+- Insights are optional - app works without AI features

 ### Performance

 - The application is designed for personal use with hundreds of holdings
 - For very large portfolios, consider adding indexes to the database
 - Price fetching is cached per request to avoid rate limits
+- UV provides 10-100x faster dependency resolution than pip

 ## Learning Goals